Eugene Meyer (financier): World Bank

-After World War II, Harry S. Truman named Meyer, then 70 years old, to be the first head of the World Bank in June 1946.
+Following World War II in June 1946, U.S. president Harry S. Truman named Meyer, then 70 years old, the first head of the World Bank.
 Meyer appointed his son-in-law, Phil Graham, as publisher of the Post.
-After six months with the World Bank, Meyer returned to the Post, serving as chairman of the Washington Post Company until his death in Mount Kisco, New York in 1959.
+After six months with the World Bank, Meyer returned to the Post, serving as chairman of the Washington Post Company until his death in Washington, D.C., in 1959.

 Personal life

+Meyer married Agnes Elizabeth Ernst, a Lutheran, in 1910; they had five children, including the future Katharine Graham, and another daughter, Florence Meyer (Mrs. Oskar Homolka).
 Meyer's older sister, Florence Meyer Blumenthal, was noted for the philanthropic organization she formed, the Franco-American Florence Blumenthal Foundation, which awarded the Prix Blumenthal.
 His brother, Edgar J. Meyer, married to Leila Saks Meyer, the daughter of Andrew Saks, perished in the sinking of the RMS Titanic.

+Meyer died at age 83 on July 17, 1959 at George Washington University Hospital in Washington, D.C., where he had been under treatment for a heart ailment and cancer.

 Legacy

-Eugene Meyer Elementary School in Washington, DC was named in his honor in 1963.
-It closed in 2008 and the building has been used as swing space by the school system ever since.
+Eugene Meyer Elementary School in Washington, D.C., was named in Meyer's honor in 1963.
+The school closed in 2008, and the building has since been used as swing space by District of Columbia Public Schools.